-The baseline environment as described in Chapter 7 (Air Quality) provides information on the baseline air quality relevant to the Proposed Scheme.
-The monitoring data indicate that annual average levels of particulates (PM10 and PM2.5) in 2019 were both within the EU limit values and WHO Air Quality Guidelines values, although continuous PM2.5 monitoring for Finglas, Rathmines and Marino showed average levels of 9.3μg/m in 2019 which is very close to the WHO Air Quality Guidelines value (WHO value is 10μg/m).

-Site-specific monitoring of NO2 in proximity to the Proposed Scheme, and roads that have the potential to be impacted by it, was carried out using passive diffusion tubes.
-The highest four-month average concentration was recorded at a roadside location in proximity to St. James's Hospital along James's Street.
-Concentrations at this location were 40.5μg/m or 101% of the annual mean limit value with the bias adjustment and annualisation factor applied.
-This was the only location to show an exceedance in the annual mean limit value for NO2.
-The average concentration across 11 tubes was 29.9μg/m or 74% of the annual mean limit value.
+Section 7.3 (Baseline Environment) of Chapter 7 (Air Quality) provides information on the baseline air quality relevant to the Proposed Scheme.
+The monitoring data indicate that annual average levels of particulates ( $PM{10}$ and $PM{2.5}$ ) in 2019 were within the EU limit values, although annual average concentrations for Finglas, , Phoenix Park, Rathmines and Marino for $PM{2.5}$ at $9\mu g/m^3$ , which exceed the WHO Air Quality Guidelines value of $5 \mu g/m^3$ (WHO, 2021) and are marginally within the fourth interim target value of $10 \mu g/m^3$ .
+Site-specific monitoring of $NO_2$ in proximity to the Proposed Scheme, and roads that have the potential to be impacted by it, was carried out using passive diffusion tubes at seven sites (see section 7.3.2.2 in Chapter 7).
+The highest four-month average concentrations exceed the annual mean limit value and was recorded at a roadside location on the N4 which, was the most westerly monitoring location and 4.75m from the edge of the N4.
+Concentrations at this location were 46.1 $\mu g/m^3$ or 115% of the annual mean limit value with the bias adjustment and annualisation factor applied.
+An exceedance of the annual mean limit was also recorded at the colocation with the EPA monitoring station at St. John's Road West which is opposite Heuston Station.
+The concentration across all seven tubes was 31.6 $\mu g/m^3$ or 79% of the annual mean limit value.

 There is no 'safe' level of air pollution, and while concentrations may be below levels which are clinically significant on the health of individuals, low levels of air pollution can still have a measurable impact on health at a population level.
-Table 11.5 sets out the number of premature deaths attributable to various air pollutants for Ireland as a whole.
+Table 11.6 sets out the number of premature deaths attributable to various air pollutants for Ireland as a whole.